nautobot/go-nautobot/docs/ProviderNetworkRequest.md

 ### NewProviderNetworkRequest

-`func NewProviderNetworkRequest(name string, provider ApprovalWorkflowStageResponseApprovalWorkflowStage, ) *ProviderNetworkRequest`
+`func NewProviderNetworkRequest(name string, provider BulkWritableCableRequestStatus, ) *ProviderNetworkRequest`

 NewProviderNetworkRequest instantiates a new ProviderNetworkRequest object This constructor will assign default values to properties that have it defined,